JetBrains/kotlin-web-site/pages/docs/reference/collection-aggregate.md

 </div>

 You can also apply operations that take element indices as parameters.
-For this purpose, use functions `foldIndexed()` and `reduceIndexed()` passing element index as the first argument of the operation.
+For this purpose, use functions [`reduceIndexed()`](/api/latest/jvm/stdlib/kotlin.collections/reduce-indexed.html) and [`foldIndexed()`](/api/latest/jvm/stdlib/kotlin.collections/fold-indexed.html) passing element index as the first argument of the operation.

-Finally, there are functions that apply such operations to collection elements from right to left - `foldRightIndexed()` and `reduceRightIndexed()`.
+Finally, there are functions that apply such operations to collection elements from right to left - [`reduceRightIndexed()`](/api/latest/jvm/stdlib/kotlin.collections/reduce-right-indexed.html) and [`foldRightIndexed()`](/api/latest/jvm/stdlib/kotlin.collections/fold-right-indexed.html).

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">